ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 frsky_telemetry S.Port: refactor to use less memory & allocations
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Variables grouped in structs and others converted to pointers.

 ## Commit #486
 ### Hash